vigneshrajendran/SampleCucumberProject/README.md

 # SampleCucumberProject
-Sample Test project fr Amazon login
+This is a sample Test project for Amazon using Cucumber, Selenium, Maven and TestNG.